Orlandov87/TwitterS/README.md

 # Project 3 - Twitter

-**Name of your app** is a basic twitter app to read your tweets.
+Basica Twitter Clone is a basic twitter app to read your tweets.

-📝 `NOTE` Paste this template at the top of your existing `README.md` file from part 1 of this assignment. (🚫 Remove this paragraph after after checking off completed user stories)

 # Twitter - Part II